simoncblyth/opticks/notes/issues/G4CXTest_raindrop_shakedown.rst

   * recall that when no property is available Opticks adopts some large values for scattering and absorption length

+    * YEP : defaults in sproplist.h

   * the issue only becomes apparent with large (1M level) stats

-  * TODO : confirm this and increase the defaults hugely to match Geant4 in anything but insane stats
+  * DONE : confirmed this and increased defaults hugely to match Geant4 in anything but insane stats